Linking your data

-Cancer Registration data is collected by Public Health England.
+Cancer Registration data is collected by National Disease Registration Service.
 These data contain information about the type of cancer or condition and any treatment that you may have.

-Linking your information to these records we will be able to analyse the data to improve our understanding about who is affected by cancer, inequality in cancer care and how having cancer impacts on other aspects of your life.
+Linking your information to these records will enable us to analyse the data to improve our understanding about who is affected by cancer, inequalities in cancer care and how having cancer impacts on other aspects of your life.

 The UK system of state benefits is complex, and we recognise that it is difficult for you to accurately tell us how much income you are receiving from different sources and how long you’ve been receiving them.
 Linking the information that you give us with administrative data gives us additional information about your income sources over a long period of time (all of which could not be collected as part of a survey).
 There is concern that some people who may be entitled to benefits may not be claiming them and we would like to understand why.
 Combining information on your circumstances with accurate information on which benefits you may be receiving allows us to analyse which factors may be affecting take-up.
 The data will also be used to look at policy issues relating to benefits.
 For example, we are able to see what happens when the government introduces a new benefit or changes an existing benefit.